Ibicaba Revolt: The revolt

-In 1855 Thomas Davatz (de) arrived in Brazil.
+In 1855 Thomas Davatz arrived in Brazil.
 Later, at the request of the settlers, he assumed the role of Lutheran minister for local celebrations.
 In Fanas, his hometown in Switzerland, Davatz received specific instructions to send reports on living and working conditions in Brazil.
 At the end of 1856, he requested an inquiry from the Swiss consulate in Rio de Janeiro to evaluate the values and measures used in Ibicaba and assistance to the settlers' causes.

 On December 24, Davatz was called by Nicolau Vergueiro to a meeting at the Ibicaba Farm headquarters to discuss the Swiss and Thuringian workers' complaints about the partnership system.
 His son Luiz, the director Jonas, Professor Alscher and the family doctor, Dr. Gattiker, were also present.
 Threatened, Davatz asked for help from the settlers who, armed with cudgels, rakes, scythes, pistols, rifles and sticks, surrounded the farmhouse.
 Two shots were fired and a detachment of the São Paulo National Guard was called to the site.
 After a period of tension, order was restored a few days later through the intermediary of the Swiss representatives.

 The revolt had international repercussions.
 Davatz returned to Switzerland, where he wrote about his experience in Ibicaba, which was published in Brazil under the title Memórias de um colono no Brasil.
 Two years later, a decree banning emigration from Prussia to the Province of São Paulo was approved.
 Later, with the establishment of the German Empire in 1871, a similar interdiction was imposed by the new administration.
 In 1933, Mário de Andrade selected the story as one of the twenty fundamental works on Brazil, as it was "the first book specifically about class struggle and proletarian demands in Brazil".